Metacello/metacello/README.md

 See the [.travis.yml file](./.travis.yml) for list of supported platforms and versions.

-If you are interested in using GitHub with the Metacello Preview, you should check out [Getting Started with GitHub][1], the [Metacello User Guide][2], the [Metacello Scripting API][3], and [Issue #136 detail][4].
+If you are interested in using GitHub with the Metacello Preview, you should read The excellent [chapter on Metacello in Deep Into Pharo][5], then check out
+[Getting Started with GitHub][1], the [Metacello User Guide][2], the [Metacello Scripting API][3], and [Issue #136 detail][4].

-###TravisCI Status
+### TravisCI Status
 **master branch**: [![Build Status](https://secure.travis-ci.org/dalehenrich/metacello-work.png?branch=master)](http://travis-ci.org/dalehenrich/metacello-work)

 **configuration branch**: [![Build Status](https://secure.travis-ci.org/dalehenrich/metacello-work.png?branch=configuration)](http://travis-ci.org/dalehenrich/metacello-work)